PLEASE READ THIS FIRST

 Typically I need the following as a presenter:

-- laptop speakers or a sound system loud enough for the size of the room (so participants can hear audio and video files),
+- laptop speakers or a room sound system loud enough for the size of the room (so participants can hear audio and video files from my laptop),

-- a small table (separate from the podium or projector cart) on which I can put things.
+- a small table (separate from the lectern or projector cart) on which I can put things.

 Recording My Presentations

 You have both blanket permission and encouragement to record my presentations and share my materials.
 If you post any recordings of me online, I request that you do so publicly – not just for your membership – and that I receive the link so that I may share with others.
-I make all of my resources available under a Creative Commons attribution-share alike 3.0 unported copyright license.
+I make all of my resources available under a Creative Commons Attribution-Share Alike 4.0 International copyright license.

 Webinars and Other Presentations

 Sometimes I’m unavailable to come present on your home turf.
 If this is the case, I often am available to do a live, 30- to 90-minute webinar to your group.
 I’m also open to other creative digital presentation possibilities!
-I use Adobe Connect Pro for my webinars.
 You will need a computer with Internet access, a computer projector, and computer speakers sufficiently loud enough to reach the back row of your audience.
-It’s okay with me if we use your webinar software instead; then you’re responsible for any technological glitches instead of me!

 I stand behind my work.
 Folks typically are extremely pleased with my visits, but if you ever have any concerns, let me know and we’ll work it out to your satisfaction.
 I promise.
 Also, let me know if you ever want to talk with other organizations with which I’ve worked.